mfouda/epsilon/docs/notebooks/ercot.rst

 ================================================================

-In this example, we explore statistical modeling of electricity prices in wholesale electricity market, applying a probabilistic model that goes beyond standard point forecasts and is able to represent uncertainty over future possible outcomes.
+In this example, we explore statistical modeling of electricity prices in the wholesale electricity market, applying a probabilistic model that goes beyond standard point forecasts and is able to represent uncertainty over future possible outcomes.
 In particular, we employ *multiple quantile regression*, a well-established technique, see e.g.